Bang-Bang Boosting of RRTs: EXPERIMENTS

+These examples use a four-dimensional state space corresponding to a 2D workspace in which a planar vehicle moves with double integrator dynamics.
+Let $a_{max} = -a_{min} = 1$.

-Figure \ref{fig:rrt} compares the new BB-RRT method (Figure \ref{fig:birrt}) to the original kinodynamic RRT \cite{LavKuf01} and RRT-Connect \cite{KufLav00} on the 2D projection that ignores velocities and dynamics.
-The state space $X$ is $[0,800]^2 \times [-10,10]^2$.
+Figure \ref{fig:rrt} compares the new BB-RRT method (Figure \ref{fig:birrt}) to the original kinodynamic RRT-Bi \cite{LavKuf01b} and RRT-Connect \cite{KufLav00} on the 2D projection that ignores velocities and dynamics.
+The state space $X$ is $[-400,400]^2 \times [-10,10]^2$.
 Statistics are reported in Figure \ref{fig:stats}.
-The $\rho_1$ metric was used.
+The initial and goal states were at rest.
+The $\rho_1$ metric introduced in Section~\ref{ssec:bbmetric} was used.
 The $S_a$ and $S_b$ sets were approximated by placing new RRT nodes along long edges for every 12 collision checks (see Section 5.5.2 of \cite{Lav06}).
-The BB-RRT is about 1564 times faster on average than the original RRT.
+The BB-RRT is about 1564 times faster on average than the RRT-Bi.
 RRT-Connect is even faster, but it only constructs paths on the 2D configuration space, and the number of collision checks is comparable.
 Figure \ref{fig:rrt}.d shows 50 results for the bang-bang optimizer of Section \ref{sec:bbto}, applied to the same initial path; computation times are fairly consistent across runs and problems, depending mainly on path length and collision detector cost.

 The BB-RRT has the advantage, much like RRT-Connect, in that there are no parameters to tune.
-The original RRT has parameters for the stepping size, the discrete set of actions, and the connection distance (the two trees do not exactly meet).
-For the example in Figure \ref{fig:rrt}.a, we used 24 constant acceleration actions, $\Delta t = 5$, and connection distances of $\Delta q = 5$ and $\Delta \qdot = 2$.
-In the metric, the velocity components were weighted 17.32 times more than the configuration components.
-Figures \ref{fig:rrt}.e and \ref{fig:rrt}.f show two more examples, for which BB-RRT took on average 0.0368s and 0.4072s, respectively, over 1000 runs.
+RRT-Bi has parameters for the step size, the set of actions, and the connection distance (the trees do not exactly meet).
+For the example in Figure \ref{fig:rrt}.a, we used 24 constant acceleration actions, $\Delta t = 5$, and connection distances of $\Delta q = 5$ and $\Delta \qdot = 2$; in the weighted-Euclidean metric, the velocity components were weighted 17.32 times more than the configuration components.
+Figures \ref{fig:rrt}.e and \ref{fig:rrt}.f show two more examples under the same conditions, for which BB-RRT took on average 0.0368s and 0.4072s, respectively, over 1000 runs.
 The speedup factors over RRT-Bi were 837.6 and 368.5.
-Once again, RRT-Connect on the 2D projection was faster, by factors 6.65 and 12.5, respectively.
-Bang-bang optimized paths are shown in purple, the original paths in green.
+Again, RRT-Connect on the 2D projection was faster, by factors 6.65 and 12.5, respectively.
+Original and bang-bang optimized paths are shown green and purple, respectively.